Having a healthy pregnancy

 - You can make an appointment to have the vaccination at your GP practice free of charge.

-- Ask at your local pharmacy – some pharmacists in Waikato are registered vaccinators and can vaccinate pregnant women free of charge.
+- Ask at your local pharmacy – some pharmacists are registered vaccinators and can vaccinate pregnant women free of charge.

 More information about the whooping cough vaccination